Kezzryn/Advent-of-Code/2016/README.md

 - **Solution:** Part one was a comparison puzzle.
 Part two was reasoned out on paper.

 ### [Day 23](Day%2023) - Safe Cracking
-- **Problem:** Another program to dissassemble and optimize.
+- **Problem:** Another program to disassemble and optimize.
 Fun!
 - **Solution:** Reusing the entire codebase from [Day 12](Day%2012) I added the new command and ran it successfully for part one.
-Part two ran on unmodifed code.
+Part two ran on unmodified code.
 Eventually.
 With some debug lines, I worked out what the program was doing a factorial and rewrote it in native C# for part two.

 ### [Day 24](Day%2024) - Air Duct Spelunking
 - **Problem:** Given a maze, find the optimal route to visit each node.
 - **Solution:** A_Star ([2022 Day 24](../2022/Day%2024)) and a basic node search made short work of this one.

 ### [Day 25](Day%2025) - Clock Signal
-- **Problem:** One final Asmbunny program to take apart.
+- **Problem:** One final `Asmbunny()` program to take apart.
 - **Solution:** Pulling [Day 23's](Day%2023) code forward, I added the new operation, and ... hit a wall.
 The asm bunny program was outputting all 1s or all 0s regardless of input.
 This didn't match with my hand solve of the program, which should have been writing out a binary number.
 This led me to try some weird things to no avail.
 Eventually I realized I'd missed incrementing the instruction pointer with the new output command.
 Fixing that, fixed everything else.